Thomas Cromwell Corner

-Thomas Cromwell Corner (1865–1938) was a portrait artist from Baltimore, Maryland, USA and founding member of the Baltimore Museum of Art.
+Thomas Cromwell Corner (1865–1938) was a portrait artist from Baltimore, Maryland, United States, and founding member of the Baltimore Museum of Art.

 Early years

 Thomas Cromwell Corner was born in Baltimore to William and Camilla Corner on February 2, 1865.
 As a seventeen-year-old student at Baltimore City College, Corner became interested in painting and studied under George B. Way, a local landscape painter.
-He then went on to further his education at the Maryland Institute College of Art and Art Students League in New York under J. Alden Weir and Kenyon Cox before enrolling in the Acadêmie Jullian in the fall of 1888.
+He then went on to further his education at the Maryland Institute College of Art and Art Students League in New York under J. Alden Weir and Kenyon Cox before enrolling in the Acadêmie Julian in the fall of 1888.
 While in Paris, Corner attended classes led by Jean-Joseph Benjamin-Constant, Jules Joseph Lefebvre, Gabriel Ferrier, and François Flameng.
 In 1891, he exhibited a portrait at the salon.